Capital punishment in North Korea: Public executions

 North Korea was alleged to have resumed public executions in October 2007 after they had declined in the years following 2000 amidst international criticism.
 Prominent supposedly executed criminals include officials convicted of drug trafficking and embezzlement.
 Common criminals convicted of crimes such as murder, robbery, rape, drug dealing, smuggling, piracy, vandalism, etc. have also been reported to be executed, mostly by firing squad.
 The country does not publicly release national crime statistics or reports on the levels of crimes.
 As of 2012, North Korea is allegedly one of four countries carrying out executions in public, the other three being Iran, Saudi Arabia and Somalia.
 However, according to defectors interviewed by The Diplomat in 2014, the practice of such activities had not occurred, at least in Hyesan since 2000.

 In October 2007, a South Pyongan province factory chief convicted of making international phone calls from 13 phones he installed in his factory basement was supposedly executed by firing squad in front of a crowd of 150,000 people in a stadium, according to an unverified report from a South Korean aid agency called Good Friends.
 Good Friends also reported that six were killed in the rush as spectators left.
 In another unverified instance, 15 people were allegedly publicly executed for crossing the border into China.

 A U.N.
 General Assembly committee has adopted a draft resolution, co-sponsored by more than 50 countries, expressing "very serious concern" at reports of widespread human rights violations in North Korea, including public executions.
 North Korea has condemned the draft, saying it is inaccurate and biased.
 The report was sent to the then 192-member General Assembly for a final vote.

-In 2011, two people were allegedly executed in front of 500 spectators for handling propaganda leaflets floated across the border from South Korea, reportedly as part of an unverified campaign by former North Korean leader Kim Jong-il to tighten ideological control as he groomed his youngest son, Kim Jong-un, as the eventual successor.
+In 2011, two people were allegedly executed in front of 500 spectators for handling propaganda leaflets floated across the border from South Korea, reportedly as part of an unverified campaign by former North Korean leader Kim Jong Il to tighten ideological control as he groomed his youngest son, Kim Jong Un, as the eventual successor.

-On November 3, 2013, 80 North Koreans were publicly executed across North Korea.

-In June 2019, a South Korean NGO the Transitional Justice Working Group released an unverified report “Mapping the Fate of the Dead” that suggested 318 sites in North Korea supposedly used by the government for public executions.
+In June 2019, a South Korean NGO the Transitional Justice Working Group released an unverified report "Mapping the Fate of the Dead" that suggested 318 sites in North Korea supposedly used by the government for public executions.
 According to the NGO, public executions have taken place near rivers, fields, markets, schools, and sports grounds.
 The report alleges that family members and children of those sentenced to death were forced to watch their executions.